-In March 2023, alongside his Spring Budget, Jeremy Hunt announced plans to scrap the LTA.
-Its removal is aimed at encouraging workers who are considering retirement to remain in employment and retirees to re-enter the workforce.
+In March 2023, alongside his Spring Budget, Jeremy Hunt announced plans to scrap the Lifetime Allowance (LTA).
+Its removal is aimed at encouraging workers considering retirement to remain in employment and retirees to re-enter the workforce.

-The LTA limited the value an individual could accrue in pension savings without further LTA tax charges.
-The LTA, first set at £1.5m in 2006, reached a high-water mark of £1.8m in 2012 and was £1,073,100 at the time of Mr Hunt's inaugural Budget.
-With the LTA removed, the only remaining limits are regarding the amount of tax-free benefits that can be paid from pensions during lifetime and on death.
-There are no longer tests for taking income or on reaching the age of 75.
+The LTA acts to limit the value an individual can accrue in pension savings without further LTA tax charges.
+The LTA, first set at £1.5m in 2006, reached a high-water mark of £1.8m in 2012, and was £1,073,100 at the time of Mr Hunt's inaugural Budget.